Abarim Publications' online Biblical Greek Dictionary

 The verb ευχομαι (euchomai) means to wish, but to wish in a verbal way: to express a desire for something specified.
 It describes the pleas of a weaker person toward a stronger person, and when our ancient ancestors began to believe in gods who needed to be appeased and won over, they began to address their deities like one addressed a wily overlord.

 Biblical theology, of course, has nothing to do with wily overlords because the Bible writers didn't believe that the world was governed by a band of warring gods.
-In stead they believed that the world is governed by a single and unchanging law (Colossians 1:16-17).
-Since this law is reflected in everything about the universe — from the interactions of minute particles to the goings on of humanity's highly complex society — they figured that this law, or Word of God, itself is as alive and aware as the creation it sustains, and even an attribute of the Creator Himself (John 1:1, Hebrews 1:2-3).
+Instead they believed that the world is governed by a single and unchanging law (Colossians 1:16-17).
+Since this law is reflected in everything about the universe — from the interactions of minute particles to the goings on of humanity's highly complex society — they figured that this law, or Word of God, itself is as alive and aware as the creation it sustains, and even an attribute of the Creator himself (John 1:1, Hebrews 1:2-3).

 The Bible writers understood that the Word of God desires to liberate (Galatians 5:1) and every restriction a person experiences is a result of dissonance with the Word, which in turn comes from ignorance about the Word.
-That means that to them, prayer was not about trying to talk the deity into something He obviously didn't do out of His own accord, but rather to tune into the Word of God and align with the Word in order to assume the power to rectify whatever restriction might exist.
+That means that to them, prayer was not about trying to talk the deity into something he obviously didn't do out of his own accord, but rather to tune into the Word of God and align with the Word in order to assume the power to rectify whatever restriction might exist.

 When a pagan wishes for something he's not getting he howls indignantly at whatever star or spirit he imagines to be thwarting him.
 When a wise person wishes for something, he studies creation and meditates on natural law until he knows how to rectify things (Colossians 2:3).
 Then he does it (John 14:12).